Marcia Griffiths: Biography

 Griffiths was featured on the album True Love by Toots and the Maytals, which won the Grammy Award in 2004 for Best Reggae Album, and showcased many notable musicians including Willie Nelson, Eric Clapton, Jeff Beck, Trey Anastasio, Gwen Stefani / No Doubt, Ben Harper, Bonnie Raitt, Manu Chao, The Roots, Ryan Adams, Keith Richards, Toots Hibbert, Paul Douglas, Jackie Jackson, Ken Boothe, and The Skatalites.

-Griffiths appeared in the 2011 documentary Reggae Got Soul: The Story of Toots and the Maytals which was featured on BBC and described as "The untold story of one of the most influential artists ever to come out of Jamaica".
+Griffiths appeared in the 2011 documentary Reggae Got Soul: The Story of Toots and the Maytals, which was featured on BBC and described as "The untold story of one of the most influential artists ever to come out of Jamaica".

 A Brazilian documentary film about Griffiths, Reggae Meets Samba, was in production as of December 2013.

-In January 2014, she announced that as part of her fiftieth year in the music business she would be releasing an album of her favorite songs by other artists, Songs That Inspire Me, Songs I Love to Sing, recorded with Germain.
+In January 2014, she announced that as part of her fiftieth year in the music business, she would release an album of her favorite songs by other artists, Songs That Inspire Me, Songs I Love to Sing, recorded with Germain.